NASA-AMMOS/AIT-Core/doc/source/evr_intro.rst

 Message Formatting
 ------------------

-BLISS EVRs allow you to include common format strings in the **message** attribute so that EVR data can be decoded and included in displays.
+AIT EVRs allow you to include common format strings in the **message** attribute so that EVR data can be decoded and included in displays.
 You can use the :meth:`bliss.core.evr.EVRDefn.format_message` method for this.

 >>> import bliss.core.evr
 >>> evr = bliss.core.evr.getDefaultDict()[3]